nnseva/django-storage-celery-results/README.md

 For the first, you can use classic Django way declaring separate backend-specific prefixed variables in the `settings.py` file.
-For example, accordingly to the django-storage package documentation, you can use `GS_`-prefixed variables to provide Google Storage specific parameters to the django storage, like:
+For example, accordingly to the [django-storages package documentation](https://django-storages.readthedocs.io/en/latest/), you can use `GS_`-prefixed variables to provide Google Storage specific parameters to the django storage, like: